GopikasriGundlapalli/Portfolio-Website/README.md

 Task Manager App – A task management web app with features like adding, tracking, completing, and deleting tasks.

-Contact:
+CONTACT:

 Displays my email and LinkedIn profile for professional networking opportunities.

-3. Responsiveness & User Experience:
+3. RESPONSIVENESS & USER EXPERIENCE:

 The website is fully responsive, ensuring a seamless experience across desktops, tablets, and mobile devices.